New Integration alert! Dialaxy & Hubspot will be integrated. Learn More

 There are several types of sales plans you can create to suit your organization’s goals.
 Below are some examples to help you find the best fit for your needs.

-While many traditional sales plans already integrated marketing, you might want to develop a marketing-integrated sales plan if your company hasn’t yet aligned these two functions.
+While many traditional sales plans already integrate marketing, you might want to develop a marketing-integrated sales plan if your company hasn’t yet aligned these two functions.

 This plan focuses on crafting ideal customer profiles, refining buyer personas, and syncing marketing communications with sales messaging.